 How to analyze sport?

 Two talks had been about sport analysis.
 The project “Bring it to the Pitch: Combining Video and Movement Data to Enhance Team Sport Analysis” was shown by a group from the University of Konstanz.
 This is a visual analysis solution, that allows to analyze team sport behaviour based on video and movement data.
-Among others, this development shows the player movements, pass alternatives, interaction of the players, and free spaces.
+Among others, this development shows the player movements, pass alternatives, interaction of the players, and free spaces (Watch a preview of the talk on Vimeo).
 Another publication with similar background was “Director’s Cut: Analysis and Annotation of Soccer Matches“.
-It is about the analysis and annotation of soccer matches.
+It is about the analysis and annotation of soccer matches (Watch a preview of the talk on Vimeo)

 Nonlinear Dot Plots, Pattern Trails, Uncertainty Visualization, and SOMFlow